Dripdrop12/ipardalis/content/panther-chameleon-eggs-for-sale.md

 {{< /faq >}}

 {{< faq title="Is Buying a Panther Chameleon Egg the only way to Spread out the Cost of Buying Supplies?" >}}
 No - every reputable breeder has offered some form of pre-payment plan for decades.
-Suggesting this is an advantage for buying a Panther Chameleon egg is dishonest at best.
+Suggesting this is an advantage for buying a Panther Chameleon egg is dishonest.
 We run a [Reservation Program]({{< ref "/baby-panther-chameleons-for-sale" >}}) for every clutch we have incubating.
 And when you get a juvenile from our program, we review your enclosure with you to ensure that it is dialed in prior to shipment.
 You don't have a 12 month window when you have to be ready every day for a fragile hatchling to emerge...
 Ready or not!
 {{< /faq >}}

 {{< faq title="How Expensive are Feeders for a Baby Panther Chameleon?" >}}